lesnoh/cisco-switch-portreport/README.md

 	chmod u+x report.pl

-change "offline_vars" in portreport.yml to the path where the file should be created
+change "offline_ports" in portreport.yml to the path where the file should be created

 add the ip address of your mailserver

-	ansible-playbook ~/portreport.yml
+	ansible-playbook /path/to/portreport.yml

 ## Cron

 For example: Every 1st of a month at 7:30

-	30 07 1 * * ansible-playbook ~/portreport.yml
+	30 07 1 * * ansible-playbook /path/to/portreport.yml